REANNZ/etcbd-public/README.md

          (with the username and password created here), and selecting `Users` from the list of tables to administer, and creating the user with the `Add user` button.
     * google-oauth2: Login with a Google account.
 Only works for applications registered with Google - see below on enabling Google login.
-    * yahoo: Login with a Yahoo account.
-No registration needed.
+    * yahoo-oauth2: Login with a Yahoo account.
+Registration needed.
     * amazon: Login with an Amazon account.
 Registration needed.
     * docker: Login with a Docker account.
 Registration needed.
     * dropbox-oauth2: Login with a Dropbox account.
 Registration needed.